ecg-icas/icas/src/source/authentication.rst

   and token endpoints.

-In our Oauth2 flow we rely on the *tenant* as being the **Authentication Server**, the one that confirms hte user identity through the use of some kind of credentials (usually username/password).
+In our Oauth2 flow we rely on the *tenant* as being the **Authentication Server**, the one that confirms the user identity through the use of some kind of credentials (usually username/password).
 The authentication server represents a user or a service account to the **Authorization Server**.